 One of numerous reasons why generic methods are favoured is their a priori potential to treat new communication systems and technologies as they emerge.
 Another reason is that only a generic method can aspire to become a basis for a widely recognized analysis tool.

-The Monte Carlo radio simulation tool described in this Report was developed, based on the above considerations, within the European Radiocommunication Committee (ERC) process.
+The Monte Carlo radio simulation tool described in this Report is being developed, based on the above considerations, within the Electronic Communications Committee (ECC) of the CEPT.

 SEAMCAT

 SEAMCAT is the implementation of a Monte Carlo radio simulation model developed by the group of CEPT administrations, European Telecommunications Standards Institute (ETSI) members and international scientific bodies.
-SEAMCAT is a public object code software distributed by the CEPT European Radiocommunications Office (ERO), Copenhagen.
-The Web address is as follows:
+SEAMCAT is a open source software tool distributed by the CEPT European Communications Office (ECO), based in Copenhagen.

-http.//www.ero.dkhttp.//www.ero.dk

-The software is also available in the ITU-R software library.
-Further details can be provided by ERO, e-mail: ero@ero.dk.

 1 Background

-In order to reassess the limits for unwanted emissions within RR Appendix 3, it is desirable to develop an analytical tool to enable us to evaluate the level of interference which would be experienced by representative receivers.
+In order to reassess the limits for unwanted emissions within RR Appendix 3, it was necessary to develop an analytical tool to enable the evaluation the level of interference which would be experienced by representative receivers.
 It has been agreed in the ITU-R that level of interference should be expressed in terms of the probability that reception capability of the receiver under consideration is impaired by the presence of an interferer.
-To arrive at this probability of interference, statistical modelling of interference scenarios will be required and this Report describes the methodology and offers a proposal for the tool architecture.
+To assess this probability of interference, statistical modelling of interference scenarios is required and this Report describes the methodology and offers a proposal for the tool architecture.

-The statistical methodology described here and used for the tool development is best known as Monte Carlo technique.
-The term “Monte Carlo” was adopted by von Neumann and Ulan during World War II, as a code-name for the secret work on solving statistical problems related to atomic bomb design.
+The statistical methodology described here and used for the tool development is best known as Monte Carlo method.
+The term “Monte Carlo” was adopted by von Neumann and Ulam during World War II, as a code-name for the secret work on solving statistical problems related to atomic bomb design.
 Since that time, the Monte Carlo method has been used for the simulation of random processes and is based upon the principle of taking samples of random variables from their defined probability density functions.
-The method may be described as the most powerful and commonly used technique for analysing complex statistical problems.
-The Monte Carlo approach does not have an alternative in the development of a methodology for analysing unwanted emission interference.
+The method may be considered as the most powerful and commonly used technique for analysing complex statistical problems..

 The approach is: